zonzujiro/cljs-csv-editor/README.md

 # cljs-csv-editor

-Small learning project on ClojureScript which main purpose is table editor for a two-column CSV format: the first column contains string value (e.g. label), the second contains a numeric value (e.g. quantity).
+Small learning project on ClojureScript.

+This is table editor for a two-column CSV format: the first column contains string value (e.g. label), the second contains a numeric value (e.g. quantity).

 Input data is loaded as file.
 Few simple aggregations of the loaded data should be shown alongside the table.